lurodri/nginx-cache-compose/README.md

 # Nginx Reverse Proxy with Cache
-Pretty simple sample of nginx used as reverse proxy with cache for a backend app running on docker compose.
+Pretty simple sample of nginx used as reverse proxy with cache for a backend app, all running on docker compose.

 ## Steps to run
 ### 1) Compile Backend Java App